RaytoneDeadfall/DeadfallServerFiles/README.md

 </children>
 ```

-**Tip:** Instead of editing the mission files directly, you can override `types.xml` and `events.xml` using your own server-side files.
+**Pro Tip:** Instead of editing the mission files directly, you can override `types.xml` and `events.xml` using your own server-side files.
 This keeps your customizations separate and makes future updates easier to apply.

 Read more: https://community.bistudio.com/wiki/DayZ:Central_Economy_mission_files_modding